 In React apps, continuous testing offers several key benefits.

-One of the primary advantages is early detection of bugs.
+One of the primary advantages is the early detection of bugs.
 By integrating tests into the CI/CD pipeline, developers can catch issues at the early stages of development, before they become more complex and costly to fix.

 This proactive approach reduces the likelihood of bugs making it into production, resulting in a more reliable application.

 Continuous testing also improves code quality.
-Since tests are executed automatically whenever changes are made, it ensures that each new feature or update doesn’t introduce regressions.
+Since tests are automatically executed whenever changes are made, it ensures that each new feature or update doesn’t introduce regressions.

 This leads to a more stable codebase and helps developers maintain a high standard of quality across the entire project.